fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 The entire project is now on your computer!

-1️⃣ Open your terminal make sure that you are in the project by running: `cd Your-First-Contribution`
+1️⃣ On your terminal, make sure that you are in the project (or directory 😉) by running: `cd Your-First-Contribution`

 2️⃣ Open the `OurStory.txt` file in a text editor or on your favourite IDE (aka VS Code, Atom, PyCharm, Sublime etc).